-1. We could divide the 11597 metric tons of carbon dioxide per year by the number of Municipal employees.
-If we take that to be about 670 employees, that would be 11597/670 = 17.3 metric tons of carbon dioxide per person per year (lower bound of 16.3) associated with running all operations of the Town.
+1. We could divide the 11537 (lower bound) or 12597 (upper bound) metric tons of carbon dioxide per year by the number of Municipal employees.
+If we take that to be about 670 employees, that would be 11537/670 (lower bound) or 12597/670 (upper bound) = 17.2 (lower bound) or 18.8 (upper bound) metric tons of carbon dioxide per person per year associated with running all operations of the Town.

 2. But that isn't completely fair, since the bus use and streetlight use is not limited to employees.
-So, we can subtract out the buses and streetlights and again divide by about 670 employees, which gives 7716/670 = 11.5 metric tons of carbon dioxide per person per year (lower bound of 10.8) associated with running the offices of the Town.
+So, we can subtract out the buses and streetlights (but not "other" lights) and again divide by about 670 employees, which gives approximately 7850/670 (lower bound) or 8690/670 (upper bound) = 11.7 (lower bound) or 13.0 (upper bound) metric tons of carbon dioxide per person per year associated with running the offices of the Town.

-3. Or, we could take the total emissions (11597 metric tons per year) and divide by the total population of Chapel Hill, arguing that we ALL own the Municipal Operations and are responsible for them as part of our role as citizens.
-If we assume there are 48715 people in Chapel Hill, this yields 11597/48715 = 0.24 metric tons of carbon dioxide per person per year (lower bound of 0.23) from the part of all of our lives associated with municipal operations.
+3. Or, we could take the total emissions and divide by the total population of Chapel Hill, arguing that we ALL own the Municipal Operations and are responsible for them as part of our role as citizens.
+If we assume there are 48715 people in Chapel Hill, this yields 11537/48715 (lower bound) or 12597/48715 (upper bound) = 0.24 (lower bound) or 0.26 (upper bound) metric tons of carbon dioxide per person per year from the part of all of our lives associated with municipal operations.

 In the end, it doesn't matter which of these per capita values we use, since the task at hand is to reduce ANY and ALL of these three values by 60% by 2050.
-Personally, I believe Option 2 above is the more relevant.
 Just so you know, the Municipal Operations in the City of Cambridge, England, is about 6000 tons of carbon dioxide per year (compared to 12155 in Chapel Hill) for a city with about the same number of Municipal employees and a population of about 120,000.
 This mirrors the general differences between the US and England, and in fact all of Europe, since the US emits more than twice the carbon dioxide per person per year as Europe.
 This also suggests an important point here.
 The CRed program does not require (contrary to popular opinion) that we all move back into caves.
 It simply requires that we create a style of living that mimics Cambridge.
 Figure 3 shows Cambridge, from which it should be clear that the quality of life there at least rivals that of Chapel Hill.